zzzyyyy123/newsnow/README.md

 This project primarily supports deployment on Cloudflare Pages and Docker.
 For Vercel, you need to set up your own database.
 Supported databases can be found at https://db0.unjs.io/connectors .

 Cloudflare D1 database is free to use.
-You can manually create a database in the Cloudflare Worker control panel and add the database_id and database_name to the corresponding positions in wrangler.toml.
+You can manually create a database in the Cloudflare Worker control panel and add the `database_id` and `database_name` to the corresponding positions in `wrangler.toml`.
 The changes will take effect on the next deployment.

 For Docker deployment.
 In the project root directory with `docker-compose.yml`, run